cannlytics/cannlytics-app/README.md

 ## Introduction <a name="introduction"></a>

 Cannlytics is a healthy mix of user friendly interfaces and software that you can use in your cannabis-testing lab.
 Users do not have to have any advanced knowledge and can jump in at any point.
-There are many advanced features that people with background in the web stack, Python, or your favorite programming language can jump right into.
+There are many advanced features that people with background in the web stack, Python or Flutter, or your favorite programming language can jump right into.
 The Cannlytics Website provides people with information about Cannlytics.
 The Cannlytics Engine is a mobile, desktop, and web app that provides administrators, laboratory staff, laboratory clients, and client integrators to interact with laboratory information.

 ## Features <a name="features"></a>